VT-NLP/Mocheg/README.md

 # End-to-End Multimodal Fact-Checking and Explanation Generation: A Challenging Dataset and Models

 This repository is the official implementation of [End-to-End Multimodal Fact-Checking and Explanation Generation: A Challenging Dataset and Models](https://arxiv.org/abs/2205.12487).
+[Best Paper Honorable Mention at SIGIR 2023](https://sigir.org/sigir2023/program/best-paper-award/).

 Please use the following citation:
 ```